Crime & Justice

 The family of 17-year-old Trayvon Martin demands answers in the slain teen’s death.

-It has been a week since the murder of 17-year-old Trayvon Martin in front of his father’s home in Sanford, Fl, and the family is demanding answers.
+It has been a week since the murder of 17-year-old Trayvon Martin in front of his father’s home in Sanford, Fla., and the family is demanding answers.

-Investigators are still trying to piece the puzzle together to figure out what happened during an altercation that led to the fatal shooting of the teen.
+Investigators are still trying to piece together what happened that led to the fatal shooting of the teen.

 According to his father and step-mother, Trayvon was visiting from Miami.
-He walked to a local convenience store, and upon returning to the gated community, he was confronted by George Zimmerman, the neighborhood watch captain, and was shot just step’s from his father’s home.
+He walked to a local convenience store.
+Upon returning to the gated community, he was confronted by George Zimmerman, a self-proclaimed neighborhood watch captain.
+Trayvon was shot just step’s from his father’s home.

-George Zimmerman, who is a 26-year-old college student, has since turned himself in, however has not been charged pending further investigation.
+George Zimmerman, who is a 26-year-old college student, has since turned himself in.
+However, he has not been charged.
+This is pending further investigation.
 Trayvon’s family is demanding answers.

-“My son left Sanford, Florida in a body bag George Zimmerman went home to sleep in his own bed.
-Its senseless and the police in Sanford Florida isn’t giving any answers,” Trayvon’s father Tracy Martin told the local Fox News affiliate.
+“My son left Sanford, Florida in a body bag.
+George Zimmerman went home to sleep in his own bed.
+Its senseless and the police in Sanford isn’t giving any answers,” Trayvon’s father Tracy Martin told the local Fox News affiliate.

-The family has hired attorney Ben Crump and are pressuring the police to release the 911 tape in hopes it can lead to more answers.
+The family has hired attorney Ben Crump.
+They are pressuring the police to release the 911 tape in hopes it can lead to more answers.

-According to an update by the Huffinton Post, the Chief of the Sandford Police Department stated the account Ben Crump and the family gave is correct that Zimmerman saw Trayvon walking from the store.
-Zimmerman called 911 to report a suspicious man and was told not to follow him.
+According to an update by the Huffinton Post, the Chief of the Sandford Police Department stated the account Ben Crump and the family gave is correct.
+That is, Zimmerman saw Trayvon walking from the store.
+Subsequently, Zimmerman called 911 to report a suspicious man and was told not to follow him.

 “For some reason he felt that Trayvon, the way that he was walking or appeared seemed suspicious to him,” Lee said.
 “He called this in and at one part of this initial call [the dispatcher] recommends him not to follow Trayvon.
 A police officer is on the way at that point.”